 As a startup, you probably keep your marketing efforts in-house.
-Which means you’re also looking for SEO tools that are quite inexpensive, while also effective.
+This means you’re also looking for SEO tools that are quite inexpensive, while also effective.
 This is a hard nut to crack, if the old saying: ‘you get what you pay for’ has anything to do with it.
 And we don’t want to sugar-coat anything – the majority of free SEO tools out there are either highly limited or questionably ineffective…

 But we did a bit of research.